pimsmath/m2pi.ca/content/authors/mmemon/_index.md

   issued: true

 ---
- Minahil Memon is an undergraduate student at the University of Victoria, majoring in mathematics and statistics.
-She is keen on uncovering how abstract mathematical ideas can inform practical, real-life decisions.
+I am an undergraduate Mathematics and Statistics student at the University of Victoria with a strong interest in applied mathematics, optimization, and scientific computing.
+My recent work through M2PI has focused on plasma shape optimization, where I have explored genetic algorithms and numerical methods for solving industry-driven mathematical problems.
+I enjoy interdisciplinary research and am especially interested in using mathematics, statistics, and computation to build practical solutions for complex real-world systems.